aimms/function-reference/predefined-identifiers/execution-state-related-identifiers/odbcdatetimeformat.rst

 Updatability
 ------------

-    The data of :aimms:set:`ODBCDateTimeFormat` can be modified both from within the model and the end-user interface.
+    The data of :aimms:stringparameter:`ODBCDateTimeFormat` can be modified both from within the model and the end-user interface.

 .. note::

-    The use of :aimms:set:`ODBCDateTimeFormat` to convert AIMMS data to date-time columns and vice versa, are not necessary for columns which are mapped onto AIMMS calendars.
+    The use of :aimms:stringparameter:`ODBCDateTimeFormat` to convert AIMMS data to date-time columns and vice versa, are not necessary for columns which are mapped onto AIMMS calendars.
 In that case, AIMMS is able to determine the conversion itself based on the timeslot format specified for the